deepset-ai/haystack/docs/_src/api/api/utils.md

 Provides the evaluation value for the current evaluation.
 Returns true if stopping should occur.

-This will save the model, if `self.save_dir` has been provided when initializing `EarlyStopping`.
+This saves the model if you provided `self.save_dir` when initializing `EarlyStopping`.

 **Arguments**: